READ ALL ABOUT IT

 Dangers of Mosquito Season

-It’s important to remember that when mosquitoes come out, they can bring with them various diseases to people in Lake county.
+It’s important to remember that when they come out, they can bring various diseases to people in Lake County with them.
 Malaria, dengue, Zika, and West Nile virus are the diseases most commonly associated and spread by mosquitoes.
 Because of their potential to spread disease, mosquitoes are often called the deadliest animal (to humans) in the world.
-But it’s not just humans that are at risk of mosquitoes, as they are also known to bite some pets, especially dogs.
-Mosquitoes aim for parts of a dog that is less covered by fur.
+But it’s not just humans at risk of mosquitoes, as they are also known to bite some pets, especially dogs.
+They aim for parts of a dog that is less covered by fur.
 Most of the time, these bites just cause itches, but they can sometimes lead to heartworms, causing immature worms (microfilaria) to get into your dog’s bloodstream.
 Mosquito season is about protecting yourself and your loved ones from these pests.

 Mitigating Mosquitoes